Short-circuit logic: Abstract

-The further contents of the paper can be summarized as follows: Hoare's conditionals were the starting point for our work on \emph{proposition algebra}, and both these works are briefly discussed in Section~\ref{sec:Hoare} because they are used to define \SCL.
-In Section~\ref{sec:SCL} we provide a generic definition of a {short-circuit logic} and we define \FreeSCL\ as the least identifying short-circuit logic we distinguish.
-In Section~\ref{sec:MSCL} we define \MSCL, the most identifying short-circuit logic below PL that we distinguish.
-In Section~\ref{sec:Other} we consider some other variants of short-circuit logic.
-We end the paper with some conclusions in Section~\ref{sec:Conc}.
-The three appendices \ref{app:A},~\ref{app:B}~and~\ref{app:C} contain an example program in Perl, some detailed proofs, and a simple axiomatization of PL, respectively.
+The further contents of the paper can be summarized as follows: In Section~\ref{sec:SCL} we provide a generic definition of {short-circuit logic} (SCL) and we define \emph{free} SCL (\FreeSCL) as the least identifying short-circuit logic we consider.
+As an example, the equation $x\texttt{ \&\& } x=x$ is not valid in \FreeSCL.
+A main result is our equational axiomatization of \FreeSCL\ and its detailed proof that is based on normal forms.
+In Section~\ref{sec:Other} we define various other short-circuit logics, among which \emph{memorizing} SCL (\MSCL), the most identifying short-circuit logic below propositional logic that we distinguish and in which $x\texttt{ \&\& } x=x$ is valid.
+A second main result is the axiomatization of \MSCL.
+In the last two parts of Section~\ref{sec:Other} we consider some other short-circuit logics, among which a short-circuited version of propositional logic, and we propose a definition of side effects and discuss mixed settings in which different short-circuit logics can be used.
+Section~\ref{sec:Conc} contains some conclusions, remarks on related work and proposals for future work.
+In Section~\ref{sec:Digr} we return to proposition algebra and present some new results.